wmaynard/platform-common/QUEUE_SERVICE.md

 9. But wait, there's more!
 As one final feature, it's sometimes necessary to store a value between sessions, or, for example, if a service crashes or otherwise needs to be redeployed.
 The `QueueService` contains two useful methods to aid with this `Get(string)` and `Set<T>(string, object)`.
 The single config document in the `QueueService`'s collection has a `GenericData` object in it, and this data can hold whatever settings are needed for proper operation of the service.
 In the case of Leaderboards, for example, this is necessary to track when leaderboards were last rolled over.

-## Further Considerations
+## FAQs

 ### What Happens if the Primary Node Gets Overtaken While Working?

 Well, ideally, nothing of consequence.
 As long as you keep your processing light in `PrimaryNodeWork()`, even if a node loses its primary status, it should just be doing work on tasks, and will be demoted to a secondary node on its next `OnElapsed` cycle.
+This may mean that there's actually no consequence to letting the primary node try to handle a _ton_ of tasks.
+Maybe it doesn't matter if the primary node is changing hands constantly.
+This is simply untested at the moment.

-However, if the service needs 20 minutes to complete the logic in `PrimaryNodeWork()`, you may find yourself with a concurrency problem on your hands - so don't do this!
+However, if the service needs 20 minutes to complete the logic in `PrimaryNodeWork()`, you may find yourself with a problem on your hands of two primaries - so don't do this!
 Leave all the heavy work to `ProcessTask(T)`!

 There's only so much PEBKAC that can be prevented!